jcabrerizo/AWS-CSA-Notes-2018/Databases/README.md

 ## DynamoDB

-DynamoDB is a fast and flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency at any scale.
-It is a fully managed db nd supports both document and key-value data models.
+DynamoDB is a fast and flexible _NoSQL_ database service for all applications that need consistent, single-digit millisecond latency at any scale.
+It is a fully managed db and supports both document and key-value data models.
 Its flexible data model and reliable performance make it a great fit for mobile, web, gaming, ad-tech, IoT etc.

 - Stored on SSD Storage
 - Spread Across **3** geographically distinct data centers